-This article looks at the structure of a British cavalry regiment in the First World War.
-I have also written an article looking at the structure of a British infantry regiment and other guides to help you research soldiers who served in the British Army:
+This article looks at the structure and composition of a British cavalry regiment on the outbreak of war in August 1914.
+I have also written a similar article for a British infantry battalion and a series of articles to help you research those who served in the British Army during the war:

 I also offer a First World War Research Service.